CodingMinds/world_simulator/Readme.md

 ## Description

-A simple world which is based on the style of the WOOD1 environment described from Wilson in "ZCS: A Zeroth Level Classifier System" (1994).
+A system which provides some simple worlds which are based on the style of the WOOD1 environment described from Wilson in "ZCS: A Zeroth Level Classifier System" (1994).
+Agents can connect with TCP sockets to these worlds and explore them.
+Objects are encode with the following ASCII
-Agents can connect with TCP sockets and explore it.
-Objects are encoded with the following ASCII symbols:
+symbols:

  * . - Free space
  * * - An Agent